CPJPRINCE/opex_manifest_generator/README.md

 ## Prerequisites

-Python Version 3.8+ is recommended; the program is OS independent and should work on Windows, MacOS and Linux.
+Python Version 3.8+ is recommended; the program is OS independent and works on Windows, MacOS and Linux.

 The following modules are utilised and installed with the package:
 - auto_classification_generator